steve-mxt/steve-mxt/README.md

 ### 🐍 Python

-Building small programs and projects to improve my programming skills.
+Building small programs and projects to improve my programming skills and understand how real applications work.

 ### 🌐 Web Development

-Learning HTML and CSS by creating simple websites and UI designs.
+Learning HTML and CSS by creating small websites, layouts and simple user interfaces.

 ### 🔐 Cybersecurity

-Understanding networking, Linux and the basic concepts behind cybersecurity.
+Understanding the basics of cybersecurity, networking, Linux and how common security concepts work.

+### 🌐 Networking

+Learning the fundamentals of IP addresses, ports, protocols, DNS, HTTP and basic network communication.

 ### 🤖 Artificial Intelligence

-Learning how AI works and exploring the basics of AI agents and LLM-powered applications.
+Learning the basics of AI, LLMs and how AI agents can use tools, APIs and instructions to complete tasks.

 ### 🗄️ Databases

 Practicing SQL and learning how databases are structured and used in applications.

+### 🐙 Git & GitHub

+Learning version control, repositories, commits and how to manage my projects using Git and GitHub.

 ---

 # 🎯 Learning Goals

-My current goals are to:
+My goal is to build a strong foundation in programming and gradually move towards real-world development.

+### 💻 Development

+* Become more confident with Python
-* Improve my Python skills
+* Build more useful Python projects
-* Build more HTML & CSS projects
+* Improve my HTML & CSS skills
 * Learn JavaScript
+* Build responsive websites
-* Understand APIs better
+* Understand APIs and how applications communicate

+### 🔐 Cybersecurity

-* Learn networking fundamentals
+* Build strong networking fundamentals
 * Improve my Linux skills
+* Understand common security concepts
+* Learn more about ethical hacking
-* Learn cybersecurity fundamentals
+* Practice cybersecurity through safe and legal environments

+### 🤖 AI

-* Understand the basics of ethical hacking
+* Understand AI and LLM fundamentals
-* Learn more about AI agents
+* Learn how AI agents work
+* Understand how agents use tools and APIs
 * Build simple AI-powered projects
+* Experiment with AI in my own applications

+### 📚 Overall

-* Improve SQL and database skills
+* Improve problem-solving skills
+* Learn by building real projects
+* Write cleaner and better code
+* Understand the technologies I use instead of just copying code
+* Keep learning new technologies
-* Build more real-world projects
+* Build projects that combine different skills

+> **Goal:** Learn the fundamentals → Build projects → Gain experience → Build bigger things. 🚀

 ---